vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 Now when we have the slot in the child component we need to receive and consume the exposed object in the parent component.

-####4.
-Receiving exposed props in the parent component using `slot-scope` attribute.
+### Receive exposed props in the parent component using `slot-scope` attribute.

 To receive the props in the parent component we declare a template element and use `slot-scope` attribute.
 The attribute has access to the object carrying all props exposed from the child component.
 We can grab the whole object or we can destructure that object and get the required props.
+Let's proceed with the second option.

 `VesselsGoogleMap.vue`